corda/corda-logic-app-adapter/readme.md

  - `messageName`: The message name of the request leading to the error
  - `requestId`: A simple correlation ID, generated in the ingress message
+ - `additionalInformation`.`errorCode`: A unique numeric error code for the exception caught
  - `additionalInformation`.`errorMessage`: A description of the error that occurred
  - `contractLedgerIdentifier` (optional): The linear ID of the input state (if the transaction had one).
  - `status`: Always `Failure`